SoftVarE-Group/d-dnnf-reasoner/README.md

 sat v 1 2 3 a -4 -5 -6
 ```

 Lists all possible complete and valid configurations, with feature 1 selected and feature 2 deselected, as long as there are some left.
 Each following call will result in configurations that were not yet computed as results.
-After all configurations were returned as result, we start again at the beginning.
+After all configurations were returned as a result, we start again at the beginning.
 ```properties
 enum l 10 a 1 -2
 ```